Last updated on February 22nd, 2019 at 01:03 pm

 While these routine steps are crucial, if you really want to squeeze out the extra miles or extra dollars at trade-in, follow these four lesser known steps:

 - Run your AC in the winter.
-Speaking of cold weather, blasting cool air in your face may be the last thing on your mind during a chilly New England morning.
+Speaking of cold weather, blasting cool air in your face may be the last thing on your mind during a chilly morning.
 But winter use is important to prevent a dry stat in your air conditioning system when the weather warms up.
 During the winter months, turn on the AC a few times to circulate the refrigerant and keep the compressor healthy.

 - Don’t downshift to slow down.
 The age-old myth that downshifting a manual transmission car is meant to help you slow done has been debunked.
 The real purpose of downshifting is to be in the proper gear to accelerate out of a corner.
 The deceleration force that downshifts does produce is hard on the transmission, clutch, and other parts.
 Brakes cost less to replace and are more efficient at slowing your vehicle down.